Italy minister faces more pressure over Kazakh case

 TANGLED

 Many details of the case remain unexplained.
-But Alfano's position suffered another blow on Wednesday when a senior official, who resigned over the affair on Tuesday, said he had informed the minister of a meeting with the Kazakh ambassador to discuss the case.
+But Alfano's position received a further blow on Wednesday when a senior official, who resigned over the affair on Tuesday, said he had informed the minister of a meeting with the Kazakh ambassador to discuss the case.

-The claim in the Corriere della Sera daily by Giuseppe Procaccini, former head of Alfano's office, cast doubt on the minister's account that he had not been informed by his staff, even if it did not directly contradict the statement in parliament.
+The claim in the Corriere della Sera daily by Giuseppe Procaccini, former head of Alfano's office, cast doubt on the interior minister's account that he had not been informed by his staff even if it did not directly contradict the statement in parliament.

 "What Procaccini has said makes the whole thing much more serious.
 I don't know what might happen between now and Friday," said one PD parliamentarian, who declined to be quoted by name.